 Step 5: Maintain a safe work environment

 Do not allow employees to come to work or remain at work if they have any COVID-like symptoms.
-We continue to see significant transmission and workplace outbreaks as a result of employees coming to work with mild symptoms but assuming that since it's mild, they do not have COVID.

 Still Have Questions?

 If you have additional questions related to workplace exposures, contact Nevada County Public Health at COVIDworkexp@nevadacountyca.gov or call 530-388-6461 (Mondays, Wednesdays, and Fridays) and 530-802-6849 (Tuesdays and Thursdays).
 Do not email any individual health information or names of employees who may be positive.
 We will do our best to get back to you within one business day.